Boca (The Sopranos): Synopsis

-Junior goes to Boca Raton, Florida, taking along his long-time girlfriend Bobbi Sanfillipo.
-In bed, she playfully tells him, "When you kiss me down there, you're like a great artist."
-He stresses that she must never speak about this to anyone, and reluctantly explains that his associates "think if you suck pussy ... it's a sign of weakness."
-But Bobbi has already spoken about her sex life with a woman at her nail salon.
+Uncle Junior goes to Boca Raton, Florida, with his long-time girlfriend and secretary Bobbi Sanfillipo.
+In bed, she playfully praises his oral sex skills, but he stresses that she must never speak about this to anyone, and reluctantly explains that his associates "think if you suck pussy ... it's a sign of weakness."
+However, Bobbi has already spoken about her sex life with a woman at her nail salon.
 Word reaches Carmela, who goes to the same nail salon, and she tells Tony.
-While playing golf with Junior, Tony makes vulgar, oblique jokes about it.
-Junior understands and begins to think of killing him.
-Enraged, he fires Bobbi from her job and breaks up with her.
+While playing golf with Junior, Tony makes thinly veiled vulgar jokes about it.
+Junior realizes what is happening and contemplates killing Tony.
+Enraged, he fires Bobbi and breaks up with her.

-Tony, Silvio, and Artie invite Meadow's soccer coach, Don Hauser, to have drinks at the Bada Bing after a victory.
-They all have daughters on the team and are enthusiastic supporters.
-When they read in the newspaper that Hauser is moving to another coaching job, they try to convince him to stay.
-Paulie delivers a 50-inch television to Hauser's house and insists he take it.
-Christopher keeps the coach's dog captive in his car and then, as "an animal lover," returns it.
+Tony, Silvio, and Artie invite Meadow's soccer coach Don Hauser to have drinks at the Bada Bing after a victory; they all have daughters on the team and are enthusiastic supporters.
+When they read in the newspaper that Don is moving to another coaching job, they try to convince him to stay.
+Paulie delivers a stolen 50-inch TV to Don's house and insists he take it, while Christopher abducts Don's dog and later, as "an animal lover", returns it.

-Tony tells Meadow he thinks the coach is going to change his mind about leaving.
-She appears to be ungrateful and upset.
-When he remonstrates, she tells him that Hauser is having sex with one of the girls.
+Tony tells Meadow that Don may change his mind about leaving, but she is ungrateful and upset.
+When he remonstrates, she tells him that Don is having sex with her teammate Ally.
 Tony resolves that Hauser will never do that again.
-Dr. Melfi asks him, "Why do you think punishing this man falls on you?"
-Artie tries to show him that he is not acting for justice, only for vengeance, for his own satisfaction.
-Tony throws Artie out, but stays alone drinking, wondering what to do.
-Later that evening, Hauser is arrested.
-Tony goes home, staggering drunk.
-He tells Carmela he "didn't hurt nobody" as Meadow watches from the staircase.
+During their therapy session, Dr. Melfi asks Tony why he thinks punishing Don is his responsibility.
+Artie tries to show Tony that he is acting for vengeance and his own satisfaction rather than justice; Tony throws Artie out of the Bada Bing, but stays alone drinking, wondering if Artie was right.
+Later that evening, Tony tells Silvio to cancel the hit on Don, who is arrested.
+Tony goes home, staggering drunk, and tells Carmela that he "didn't hurt nobody," as Meadow watches from the staircase.